desjarlais/restfuloutlook/README.md

 ![image] (http://i.imgur.com/I8MIiAV.jpg)

 ## Introduction
-This sample app is a .net/winform tool to test making REST calls for Outlook/Exchange data, using either the Graph client SDK or sending the calls directly to the Microsoft Graph endpoint, similar to the Graph Explorer.
+This sample app is a .net/winform tool to test making REST calls for Outlook/Exchange data, using either the Graph client SDK or sending the calls directly to the Microsoft Graph endpoint, similar to the [MS Graph Explorer](https://graph.microsoft.io/en-us/graph-explorer#/).

 ## Prerequisites
 This sample requires the following: